earnubs/field-notes/src/index.md

 date: 01-01-2016
 ---

-Hello World!
-This is metalsmith.

-"I am a quote"

-_I am some markdown_
+This is the weblog of Stephen Stewart, a Front End Engineer working for ...